pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 All *All operators below corresponds to the combination logic (the second part of the *Map) operators above.
 Ex: Map operator produces a stream of observables and mergeAll combines values from these observables and so we can easily replace map and mergeAll with the simpler mergeMap.
 - concatAll/mergeAll/switchAll

+- PROCESS:
+- map each value from the source/outter obs to a new inner obs
+- automatically subscribe and unsubscribe from the inner obs
+- emits the resulting values to the output observable

 choose the appropriate operator based on the use case:
-- mergeMap: for doing things in parallel
-- switchMap: for doing cancellation of the previous
-- concatMap: for doing things in sequence while waiting for completion
+- concatMap is ideal to process items in sequence while waiting for completion and when the order is important
+- mergeMap is ideal to process items in parallel and when the order is not important
+- switchMap is ideal to cancel the previous task and process only the most recent
-- exhaustMap: for ignoring new Observables while the current one is still ongoing
+- exhaustMap is ideal for ignoring new observables while the current one is still ongoing

 #### COMBINATION